 Every business’s policy will be different depending on how many employees they have and what sector they operate in.
 However, all policies will include information on key topics such as first aid and risk assessments.

 A good health and safety statement will be clear, accessible, and easy for employees to understand.

 A health and safety policy clearly explains what it’s there to do, including:

 It’ll need to outline who’s responsible for each area of health and safety, including things like first aid, fire safety, and relevant training.

 Most health and safety policies also explain the procedure for when accidents happen and all the information staff need to know about the company’s health and safety practices.

 Most health and safety policies are split into three parts: a statement of intent, responsibilities, and arrangements.
-Download our free template for a health and safety policy example.
+Keep reading to learn more about each part.